Are Publishers Clearing House Sweepstakes Scams?

 You might enjoy taking that chance — after all, it costs you nothing and the sliver of a chance of hitting a jackpot might be worth the short time it takes to fill out the entry form — but the best sweepstakes to enter are usually the ones that are not as well-known.

 Beware of PCH Imposter Scams

-Although PCH's sweepstakes are legitimate, you want to be very cautious if you receive a prize notification claiming to come from PCH.
+Although PCH's sweepstakes are legitimate, you should be cautious if you receive a prize notification claiming to come from PCH.
 Publisher's Clearing House is very careful about how they notify their winners, to differentiate themselves from scammers who are using their name.

-Imposter scammers try to convince their victims that they're legitimate by sending letters or emails that look like they come from Publishers Clearing House.
-These scams can seem official, using the real PCH logos and employee names, but they don't really come from PCH.
+Imposters try to convince their victims that they're legitimate by sending letters or emails that look like they come from Publishers Clearing House.
+These scams can seem official, using the real PCH logos and employee names, but they are fakes.

 If you receive a "win" notification from Publishers Clearing House, ask yourself a few important questions.
 Do you remember entering this giveaway?
 Is the sender really Publishers Clearing House?
 Check the email address, telephone numbers, and names to see if they look legitimate, then double-check them against the PCH information that's available online.